Matching Impatient and Heterogeneous Demand and Supply: The fluid model and its convergence to invariant states

-The first term of the evolution equations for measures $\overline{\eta}_j^D(\cdot)$ and $\overline{\eta}_k^S(\cdot)$ in the last definition tracks when the patience time of fluid demand/supply initially present in the system at time zero expires.
-The second term has an analogous meaning for the newly arriving fluid.
-Analogous relations hold for the stochastic system, similar to those in \cite[Theorem 2.1]{kang2010fluid}, but we did not fully specify them because of the methodological overhead.
+The first term of the integral equations for measures $\overline{\eta}_j^D(\cdot)$ and $\overline{\eta}_k^S(\cdot)$ in (\ref{eq:FetaD}) and (\ref{eq:FetaS}) tracks when the patience time of fluid demand/supply initially present in the system at time zero expires, and the second term has an analogous meaning for the newly arriving fluid.

-A fluid model solution associated with a particular initial state is not unique.
-Uniqueness requires a more precise specification of the matching policy.
-Hence, the fluid model provides the framework to compare the performance of different matching policies, and choose the one that is best.

-Objective \eqref{eq:Profit} is an infinite horizon objective function, which motivates understanding the steady-state performance.
-To do that, we must characterize all the invariant states of the fluid model, which serve as approximations for the mean steady-state queue-lengths that can be achieved under admissible matching policies.
-This is the topic of the next section.